mnaberez/softbox/formats/README.md

 This directory contains reverse engineering work to determine how the SoftBox stores CP/M data on Commodore floppy disks.

- - ``find_trk_sec/`` maps the disk layout without actually accessing the disk.
-For every CP/M track and sector, it calls the SoftBox BIOS routines that look up the Commodore track/sector number.

  - ``read_sectors/`` maps the disk layout by generating a special disk image and then reading sectors from it.
 Each Commodore sector (256 bytes) is known to hold two CP/M sectors (128 bytes each).
 The disk